Grossglockner Trophy 2004 Memorial "Mister Rudge", Helmut Krackowizer

 Germany was also well represented.

-August "Gustl" Hobl, runner up-350cc world champion in 1954 came by invitation of Porsche Alpenstrasse Salzburg and the "AUDI tradition" Museum in Ingolstadt with a 1939 DKW 250 SS supercharged bike.
+August “Gustl” Hobl, runner‑up in the 350 cc World Championship in 1954, came at the invitation of Porsche Alpenstraße Salzburg and the “AUDI Tradition” Museum in Ingolstadt, bringing a 1939 DKW 250 SS supercharged machine.

-In 1939, an Austrian, Martin Schneeweiss, won the last pre war on a 250 DKW with a home made-supercharger.
-Martin also won then 1937 European sand racing championship.
+In 1939 an Austrian, Martin Schneeweiss, won the last pre‑war event on a 250 DKW equipped with a home‑made supercharger.
+Martin had also won the 1937 European Sand Racing Championship.

-A beautiful 1929 Brough Superior SS 80was ridden by Jens Peter Brill; Otto Ziegler rode his 600cc ex Eric Oliver "Big Boy" 1955 Norton Manx, to seventh in his class on the aggregate of the times of the two runs.
-Otto had scored the fastest run of the day 9m:48.63seconds as speed of 78,9 km/h (49 mph).
+A beautiful 1929 Brough Superior SS 80 was ridden by Jens Peter Brill.
+Otto Ziegler rode his 600 cc ex‑Eric Oliver “Big Boy” 1955 Norton Manx to seventh place in his class on the aggregate of both runs.
+Otto recorded the fastest single run of the day: 9:48.63 minutes at an average speed of 78.9 km/h (49 mph).

-Manfred Schweiger, who took care technically about the Technical expert at "AUDI tradition", rode a star turn of the Twenties: a 600cc twin two stroke Scott 1929 TT Replica.
+Manfred Schweiger, the technical expert at “AUDI Tradition”, rode a star of the 1920s: a 600 cc twin‑cylinder two‑stroke Scott 1929 TT Replica.

-Klaus Schwarzenberg brought an BSA Empire Star to the start.
-This is the actual bike on which Wal Handley won his legendary Brooklands race: he exceeded 100 miles in one hour and received the "Gold Star" - this became the BSA title for all of its sports motorcycles, the "Gold Star" was born!
+Klaus Schwarzenberg brought a BSA Empire Star to the start.
+This is the very machine on which Wal Handley achieved his legendary Brooklands feat: exceeding 100 miles in one hour and earning the “Gold Star” — the name that later became BSA’s designation for all its sports motorcycles.

-The likeable sidecar-married couple Luzza and Uschi Cadonau, winner of the sidecar class in the 2002 event raced again as well as Hugo Ryf with a rare 1928 250cc Zehnder.
-Manfred Steiner had a rare French piece.
-A Alcyon Zürcher 350 from 1927 still completely original.
+The likeable sidecar couple Luzza and Uschi Cadonau, winners of the sidecar class in 2002, competed again, as did Hugo Ryf with a rare 1928 250 cc Zehnder.
+Manfred Steiner brought a rare French machine: an Alcyon Zürcher 350 from 1927, still completely original.

-There were, of course, Austrians, Hungarians from Hungary and from South Tyrol.
-Erwin Bozner from Nals with a Gilera "Otto Bottoni" (1938, 500 cm³).
-And also Austrians with their motorcycles had appeared to take part in the memorial.
+There were, of course, Austrians, Hungarians, and riders from South Tyrol.
+Erwin Bozner from Nals appeared with a Gilera “Otto Bottoni” (1938, 500 cm³).
+Many Austrians also came with their motorcycles to take part in the memorial.

 page 2 of 4 1 2 3 4